honeybadger21/honeybadger21/README.md

 #### Hi there 👋

 I am Ruchi Sharma, an almost smart kid.
-I work in Finance, and I have two degrees.
+I work in Digital Finance, and I have two degrees.
 For my professional journey, check out [Ruchi's LinkedIn](https://www.linkedin.com/in/ruchi2110/).

 Furthermore, I am 👔 proficient in python, good with SQL and can work with R too.
 Additionally, I have good understanding of 🤓 Data Structures and Algorithms, Machine Learning & Deep Learning Concepts, Natural Language Processing, and Time Series Analysis.
 Here are some of the cool projects I've done in the past: